These vegan sugar cookies dipped in white chocolate & peppermint are a wonderful treat for the holidays - dairy free with simple pantry items

-- In a large bowl, whisk together the dry ingredients: flour, baking powder, baking soda, and salt.
+- In a medium bowl, whisk together the dry ingredients: flour, baking powder, baking soda, and salt.

-- In another bowl, whisk together the wet ingredients: sugar, oil, water, apple cider vinegar, and vanilla extract until smooth and well blended.
+- In another large bowl, whisk together the wet ingredients: sugar, butter, water, apple cider vinegar, and vanilla extract until smooth and well blended.

 - Preheat the oven to 375°F. Line a rimmed cookie sheet with parchment paper.

-- Remove dough from the fridge and use ice cream scooper to form balls of dough, drop them 2 inches apart on the cookie sheet, then press down gently to flatten.
+- Remove dough from the fridge and use a cookie scoop to form balls of dough, drop them 2 inches apart on the cookie sheet, then press down gently to flatten.
+Makes about 15

 - Bake for 8 to 10 minutes, or until the cookies puff up and become lightly browned on the bottom.